Documentation Guidelines and SAS Medical Documentation form

-In order to register with the Centre for Students with Disabilities, students must submit supporting Medical Documentation from a Regulated Health Care Professional (e.g. Medical Doctor, Medical Specialist, registered Psychologist).
+In order to register with Student Accessibility Services (SAS), students must submit supporting Medical Documentation from a Regulated Health Care Professional (e.g. Medical Doctor, Medical Specialist, registered Psychologist).

 The medical documentation provided should include:

 - confirmation that the student has a disability or medical condition;

 - the functional impact/limitation or needs associated with the disability or medical condition; and

 - recommendations of the type of accommodation(s) that may be needed to allow the student to fulfill the essential duties or requirements of their course/program of study.

 Students with Learning Disabilities and/or ADHD are asked to provide SAS with their Psychoeducational Assessment.

 Students with Autism Spectrum Disorder may have a Psychoeducational Assessment and/or other medical documentation that can be provided to SAS.
 Students can also have their health care professional provide us with information by completing the SAS Medical Documentation form.